wdelfuego/nova-calendar/README.md

-  - You can use this package to implement and/or use as many calendars in as many applications on as many servers with as many users as you want and charge for that what you want, as long as you and/or your organization are responsible for implementing the calendar, the end users of the implemented calendar, or both.
+  - You can use this package to implement and/or use as many calendars in as many applications on as many servers with as many users as you want and charge for that what you want, as long as you and/or your organization are either
+      a) the developer(s) responsible for implementing the calendar(s), or
+      b) the end user(s) of the implemented calendar(s), or
+      c) both.

   - Sublicensing, relicensing, reselling or charging for the redistribution of this package (or a modified version of it) to other developers for them to implement